Two-parameter counter-diabatic driving in quantum annealing

+We have also illustrated how the two-parameter CD Hamiltonian resolves the problem of excitation to higher-energy states by showing the modification of the energy eigenspectrum that eliminates a cascade of avoided level crossings toward higher-energy states.
+It is an interesting future problem to identify problems in which this mechanism leads to a clear scaling advantage even for very large system sizes.
+Such examples may well exist because of the special disadvantageous property of the $p$-spin model as described above, i.e., that the coefficients of the CD Hamiltonian tends to vanish for larger system size.

-We note that there exist other approaches to optimize the time dependence of coefficients in quantum annealing, e.g., from the viewpoint of optimal control theory and related ideas often under the context of quantum approximate optimization algorithm \cite{yang2017optimizing,mbeng2019quantum,brady2020optimal,zhou2020experimental} (see also Ref.~\cite{takahashi2017shortcuts} for a related idea of inverse engineering).
-It is not clear {\em a priori} whether our two-parameter CD Hamiltonian is better or not in comparison with these approaches since the criteria of optimality are different.
+We note that there exist other approaches to optimize the time dependence of coefficients in quantum annealing, e.g., from the viewpoint of optimal control theory and related ideas often under the context of the quantum approximate optimization algorithm \cite{yang2017optimizing, mbeng2019quantum, brady2021optimal, zhou2020experimental} (see, also, Ref.~\cite{takahashi2017shortcuts} for a related idea of inverse engineering).
+It is not clear {\em a priori} whether or not our two-parameter CD Hamiltonian is better in comparison with these approaches since the criteria of optimality are different.
 The comparison in terms of relevant physical quantities such as fidelity, residual energy and the time-to-solution will be the best way to measure the performance of different protocols.
-It can happen that one is better than the other in some problems and the other way round in other problems, which reveals an interesting future topic to be studied.
+It can happen that one is better than the other in some problems and the reverse in other problems, which reveals an interesting future topic to be studied.